DWI

 Are you facing a DWI charge in Texas?
 Call the Law Office of Kyle C. King today at (254) 332-1414 or contact us online to schedule a meeting with our Waco DWI Lawyer!
 Hablamos español.

-What are the Penalties for DWI in Texas?
+Potential Penalties for DWI in Texas

 If you are charged with a first-time DWI (driving while intoxicated) offense in Texas, you could face the following penalties:

-• Fines of up to $2,000
+• A fine of up to $2,000

-• Up to 180 days in jail
+• Jail time ranging from 3 to 180 days

-• Suspension of your driver's license for up to one year
+• Driver's license suspension for up to one year

 • Required attendance at education or treatment programs